How much money do you make per hour earning a $40,000 a year salary?

 Once you have everything written down, you’ll find that you’ll have a more accurate idea of how much money is coming in and out each month.
 It will also show you where you need to cut expenses or boost income.

-Remember that cutting your expenses is just one way to save money.
+Remember that lowering your cost of living is just one way to save money.
 The other is to increase your income.
 If you’re able to add more money under the green income line then you can also increase spending under the two expense lines.

-As long as your monthly budget is below your income and also includes a savings category then you’re doing well!
+As long as you maintain a cost of living that is less than your total income and also includes a savings category then you’re doing well!

 This brings us to another very common question.

-If boosting your salary or adding a source of side income are not options for you, then the best way to save money is to focus on minimizing your expenses, particularly your variable expenses.
+If boosting your salary or adding a source of side income are not options for you, then the best way to save money and increase disposable income is to focus on minimizing your expenses, particularly your variable expenses.

 When it comes to your budgeted expenses there are two main types you must account for on a monthly basis:

 - Fixed expenses: These are things that you need to spend money on each month and the amount rarely changes.
-Rent, your cell phone bill, insurance, and taxes are all good examples of a fixed expense because it’s rare that these expenses fluctuate on a monthly basis.
+The rent, your cell phone bill, insurance, and taxes are all good examples of a fixed expense because it’s rare that these expenses fluctuate on a monthly basis.

 - Variable expenses: The majority of your expenses are variable expenses.
 This means that they fluctuate month to month.
 A few examples of variable expenses are new clothes, food, or entertainment.
 These can change drastically on a daily or weekly basis depending on your decisions.